Life Framework

 This dimension calls me to:

-- Seek right relationship with God, others, and creation
+- Seek right relationship, the proper ordering of God, others, and self

 Strength